Mission Zero

 How to take part

-Teachers/mentors register for Mission Zero and receive a classroom code.
+Mentors register for Mission Zero and receive a classroom code.

-Students and young people write their programs and submit them using the classroom code.
+Young people write their programs and submit them using the classroom code.

 The programs are deployed and run on the International Space Station!